NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

  * GEE Image Collections

 And you will be able to:
- * Write and run basic JavaScript code in code editor
+ * Write and run basic JavaScript code in the GEE Code Editor
  * Discover which NEON AOP datasets are available in GEE
  * Explore the NEON AOP GEE Image Collections
+ * Plot an RGB image of a reflectance dataset

 ## Requirements
  * A Google or gmail (@gmail.com) account.